nkossally/Poll_Anywhere/README.md

 New question components have two option components by default.
 These components can be edited and deleted prior to save.
 Options can be text, an image, or both.
 The image-upload interface provided by Cloudinary is simple, but sufficient to create polls with high-quality imagery.

 Anonymous Participation
-Users can participate in Pollarity polls with or without an account.
+Users can participate in Poll Anywhere polls with or without an account.
 To track anonymous users, the app sets a simple cookie and creates a temporary account in "anon" mode (flagged at the database level).

 Users can only vote once, but they can change and/or remove an original vote by clicking on different options.
 To update a user's vote, the option component evaluates the circumstances and sends an appropriate response to the database: create (if no previous votes are associated with the current question and user account), update (if the user previously selected a different option) or delete (if the user has clicked an already-selected response).